keithn/sql/README.md

 ## The Experiment

 This is a agentic AI coded piece of software.
 It is an experiment in doing everything with an AI agent and working out the best ways to develop software this way.
-While the version is less that 1.0.0 the software is likely to have a bunch of rough edges.
-I'm dogfooding it and have replaced using DataGrip for this and will keep refining the progam until I think it's worth creating a v1.
+While the version is less that 1.0.0 the software is likely to have a bunch of rough edges but my plans is to dogfood it (use it myself for real work) and have replaced using DataGrip.
+It is actually going really well and I find it a lot more useful than DataGrip (it is tailored to my workflows after all!).
+Once I think it is reasonably well polished and feature complete I will do a v1.

 ## Features